Overlook Meager Yield - Northrop Grumman Is A Great Discount (NYSE:NOC)

 Overlook Meager Yield - Northrop Grumman Is A Great Discount

-I've kept my eye on the defense company Northrop-Grumman since I missed the opportunity back in the first corona crash.
+I've kept my eye on the defense company Northrop Grumman since I missed the opportunity back in the first corona crash.

 Northrop Grumman has fallen back down quite a bit, from $340 to $300/share, and this makes the company not only appealing, but a very possible 19-24% annual return investment.